spdx/tools-python/README.md

 # Planned features

-* up-to-date support of SPDX v3.0 as soon as it releases
+* up-to-date support of SPDX v3.0 as soon as it is released

 # Installation